AdobeDocs/analytics.en/help/export/data-warehouse/data-warehouse-requests-manage.md

 <!-- describe columns? -->

-1. (Optional) To see when a request started processing, click on a scheduled request ID.

-    A dialog appears with the processing information. <!-- still true? -->
+1. (Optional) Click the request name to view a dialog that displays the following information: <!-- Check this -->

+   * When a request started processing

+   * Rate Limited: Your organization has too many Data Warehouse requests running.
+The request is paused until other data requests complete.

 ## Edit requests